 As part of the application form, we encourage everyone to prepare a short video of 45 to 90 seconds where you introduce yourself and pitch your idea.
 Usually, it is good to bring some friends over and talk to them.
 You can film this with your phone or a webcam.
 No need for any post-production.
 Of course, you can link an online available presentation as well.

 This video will help us evaluate your skills as a speaker.

-6 July – 4 Sep: The Calls for Proposals is open.
-We start reviewing submissions as they are received
+6 July – 18 Sep: The Calls for Proposals is open and deadline extended.
+We started reviewing submissions as they are received.

 We’ll provide brief feedback to any proposal not selected.